hsivonen/encoding_rs/CONTRIBUTING.md

 [section 5 of the Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0#contributions) is considered to apply in the sense of Contributions being automatically under the Apache License 2.0 or MIT dual license (see the `COPYRIGHT` file).
-That is, by the act of offering a Contribution, place your Contribution under the Apache License 2.0 or MIT dual license stated in the `COPYRIGHT` file.
+That is, by the act of offering a Contribution, you place your Contribution under the Apache License 2.0 or MIT dual license stated in the `COPYRIGHT` file.
 Please do not contribute if you aren't willing or allowed to license your contributions in this manner.

 ## Copyright Notices